-Augmented reality works best with ubiquitous, mobile devices that are equipped to sense location in order to know what information to deliver to the user.
-In order to understand the full possibilities of augmented reality for learning, it’s necessary to realize the “affordances” and limitations or detriments of this technology.
+Augmented reality works best with ubiquitous, mobile devices that are equipped to sense location to know what information to deliver to the user.
+To understand the full possibilities of augmented reality for learning, it’s necessary to realize the “affordances” and limitations or detriments of this technology.

 Affordances are those features of an environment or an object that allow some action to be taken.
 Some “action possibilities” of augmented reality for assisting learners include:

-- Adds a layer of information to real-world environments, for example, by labelling objects or features of an environment to learn their names, or by mapping environments such as the sky.
+- Adds a layer of information to real-world environments, for example, by labeling objects or features of a situation to learn their names, or by mapping environments such as the sky.

 - Allows team members to talk face-to-face while receiving additional information

 - Encourages kinaesthetic and sensory learning through physical movement in a real-world environment while being augmented with additional information about that environment

 - Provides step-by-step directions and visual aids while completing a task

 - Can display a holographic image of a completed job or object